gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ##Optional EEPROM Configuration

+You can burn cloud and network configuration information to the device EEPROM.
 To configure the EEPROM open the SetEEPROMConfiguration.ino found in the SetEEPROMConfiguration folder and update the following variables:-

   - Wi-Fi SSID and password pairs, put in priority order.
   - Wifi - Is the number of WiFi ssid and password pairs